 Phablet devices are considered as mobile but wider than 72 mm, the usage case is relatively depending on customers And it might be useful to not consider them as part of UE/MS since they don't feat with existing artificial hands for testing.

-Therefore it is a need to have a test methodology and requirements defined in TR 25.914 Because tablets are not body worn equipment, it is proposed that TRP/TRS of tablets shall be tested in a free space configuration without head and hand phantoms.
-They shall be rotated around their geometric center, display facing free space.
-EUT size, display and power management settings already defined in TR25.914 for notebooks are used as far as applicable.
+Therefore it is a need to have a test methodology and requirements defined in TR 25.914

-Guidelines for mounting the tablet to a turning table are proposed as well.

 3 Proposal

-It is proposed to approve the creation of new section for phablet device type.the text proposal for TR 25.914 on tablet TRP/TRS testing.
+It is proposed to approve the creation of new section for phablet device type.

 4 References